Michael Collins (Irish leader): Legacy

 Collins bequeathed to posterity a considerable body of writing: essays, speeches and tracts, articles and official documents in which he outlined plans for Ireland's economic and cultural revival, as well as a voluminous correspondence, both official and personal.
 Selections have been published in The Path to Freedom (Mercier, 1968) and in Michael Collins in His Own Words (Gill & Macmillan, 1997).
 In the 1960s, Taoiseach Seán Lemass, himself a veteran of the 1916 Rising and War of Independence, credited Collins' ideas as the basis for his successes in revitalizing Ireland's economy.

 Nine years after his death, the UK Parliament passed the Statute of Westminster, which removed virtually all of London's remaining authority over the Free State and the other dominions.
-This had the effect of granting the Free State internationally recognised independence, thus fulfilling Collins' vision of having "the freedom to achieve freedom."
+This had the effect of granting the Free State internationally recognised independence, thus fulfilling Collins' vision of having "the freedom to achieve freedom".

 Collins and the IRA were a major source of inspiration for the leader of the Zionist insurgent Lehi group and future Prime Minister of Israel Yitzhak Shamir.
-During the Israeli War of Independence Shamir adopted "Michael" as his nom de guerre.
+During the 1948 Palestine War Shamir adopted "Michael" as his nom de guerre.
 Chinese leader Mao Zedong also studied Collins' practices of guerrilla warfare.

-Societies

 The Collins 22 Society established in 2002 is an international organisation dedicated to keeping the name and legacy of Michael Collins in living memory.
 The patron of the society is Ireland's former Minister for Justice and TD Nora Owen, grand-niece of Michael Collins.

 Quotations

-"That volley which we have just heard is the only speech which it is proper to make over the grave of a dead Fenian.”
+"That volley which we have just heard is the only speech which it is proper to make over the grave of a dead Fenian."

 Said by Collins at the funeral of Thomas Ashe in Glasnevin Cemetery on 30 September 1917.

 "Think—what I have got for Ireland?
 Something which she has wanted these past 700 years.
 Will anyone be satisfied at the bargain?
 Will anyone?
 I tell you this—early this morning I signed my death warrant".

 Written in a letter dated 6 December 1921 after the signing of the treaty that established the Irish Free State.

+When an elder Sinn Fein veteran asked Collins: "Where were you in 1904 when I and others were founding the Sinn Fein movement?"
+He responded bluntly.
+"I was playing with marbles, damn you!"

-"We’ve been waiting 700 years, you can have the seven minutes".
+"We've been waiting 700 years, you can have the seven minutes".

 Said by Collins on 16 January 1922 when arriving at Dublin Castle for the handover by British forces after being told that he was seven minutes late.

-"My own fellow countrymen won’t kill me".
+"My own fellow countrymen won't kill me".

 Said by Collins on 20 August 1922 before leaving for Cork where he was ambushed and killed.